FOREX-Euro hits 5-week high, yen up after stimulus announced

 Australian interest rates failed to weaken the Australian dollar

-as the fallout of poor GDP data continued to weigh on its U.S.
+as the fallout of poor GDP data continued to weigh on the U.S.

 The yen hit its strongest in three weeks, pushing past 102